-The McCormick School building, designed by architects Proudfoot and Bird, is the oldest school building in Wichita.
+Wichita’s McCormick School building, designed by architects Proudfoot and Bird, is the oldest school building in Wichita.
 It’s now a museum that showcases the history of Wichita Public Schools.

-According to the website, the McCormick School was built in 1890 and was the seventeenth elementary school in the Wichita Public School system.
+The McCormick School was built in 1890 and was the seventeenth elementary school in the Wichita Public School system.

 There’s a great set of pictures on Flickr here if you want to check it out before your visit, and we have a few here we took during a recent visit.